DPDP Act Compliance

 Failure to inform the Data Protection Board and user about data breach

-If you suffer a data leak and don't notify the user or the Board
+If you suffer a data leak and fail to notify the affected data principals or the Board

 Processing children's data without required safeguards parental consent

-If you collect data from children but fail to follow rules
+If you collect data from children but fail to follow the Act

 Failure to address Data Principal (user) rights

-If a user asks to access/delete/correct their data and you don’t respond
+If a data principal asks to access/delete/correct their data and you don’t respond

 Non-compliance of Significant Data Fiduciaries